1. Home

 Most tracker deals have a set length, meaning there are likely to be early repayment charges if you leave before the deal term ends.

-Some lenders may let you switch to one of their fixed-rate products without paying fees if your tracker rate suddenly increased by a lot. this is not common though, most people will end up paying ercs.
+Some lenders may let you switch to one of their fixed-rate products without paying fees if your tracker rate suddenly increased by a lot.
+This is not common though, most people will end up paying ERCs.

 Can I get a joint tracker mortgage?